DannTheMann/AcoustKeylogger_Corpus/Acoustic Keylogging via Smartphone devices - Corpus.md

 ![design](development/design.PNG)

-With the intention of providing useful interaction when sampling and training the data.
-It's scaled using a relative layout in XML through Android Studio.
+The intention of providing useful interaction when sampling and training the data was taken into consideration when building the GUI.
+It is scaled using a relative layout in XML through Android Studio.

 ## 10. Results